-In certain cases, it may not be possible to determine the severity of an impact thus it may be determined: Don't know/Can't know.
+\ In certain cases, it may not be possible to determine the severity of an impact thus it may be determined: Don't know/Can't know.

 Significance Rate Description Don't Know of an impact.
-For example, the primary or secondary impo In certain cases, it may not be possible to determine the significance of an impact.
+F In certain cases, it may not be possible to determine the significance of an impact.
 For example, the primary or secondary impacts on the social or natural environment given the available information.
 NO SIGNIFICANCE There are no primary or secondary effects at all that are important to scientists or the public.
-LOWLOWImpacts of low significance are typically acceptable impacts for which mitigation is desirable but not essential.
-The impact by itself insufficient, even in combination with other low impacts, to preven the development being approved.
-These impacts will result in negative medium to short term effects on the natural environment of on social systems.
+LOWImpacts of low significance are typically acceptable impacts for white mitigation is desirable but not essential.
+The impact by itself insufficient, even in combination with other low impacts, to preve the development being approved.
+These impacts will result negative medium to short term effects on the natural environment on social systems.